tommytran732/Ocelot/README.md

 2. Clone [this repository](https://github.com/tommytran732/ocelot-settings) on your Github and change the baseURL in [line 268](https://github.com/tommytran732/ocelot-settings/blob/441ddca1d6071718c4955691b2852293a101d434/src/lib220.ts#L268) in src/lib220.js and [line 241](https://github.com/tommytran732/ocelot-settings/blob/441ddca1d6071718c4955691b2852293a101d434/dist/lib220.js#L241) in dist/lib220.js to the URL where your backend will be listening on.

+Change the links in your libraries.json the raw file links on your repo (Just change tommytran732 to your username).

 3. Modify backend/ts/index.ts

 Change the client id in [line 45](https://github.com/tommytran732/Ocelot/blob/479f73d76daf5a2e1fc2cdd51b3e231129552dc5/backend/ts/index.ts#L45) to your Google Auth Client ID.